Cataract Surgery

 British Columbia Specific Information

 Cataracts is a condition where the lens of your eye becomes cloudy.
 Your vision becomes hazy, darker, and less colourful.
 You may also experience vision loss.
-Cataracts are usually caused by aging, and may become more common around the age of 50.
+It is often caused by aging and may become more common around the age of 50.
 Cataracts can also be caused by trauma to your eye or diabetes.

 Surgery Overview